Pkittipat/Pkittipat/README.md

 -->

 **Keep simple, testable and do not repeat these are my coding rules**
-- Testcase should be specific before start coding.
+- Testcase should be specified before start coding.
 And do not change as possible.